subrotoice/next-basic/README.md

 ### - Caching

-- Next has built in data cache based on File System(Server er file e rakhe)
+- Next has built in data cache based on File System(keep file in the server)
 - Data could be fetch: Memory(Fast), File System, Network(Slow)
 - Caching only done with fetch(), not axios